zoojar/vagrantlab-puppet/README.md

-Vagrant setup for puppet lab.
+h1.
+Vagrant setup for puppet lab

+Given a set of nodes, a pe installer url and answer file url; this is a basic setup for a puppet nodes & master lab.